 "It is time for modern research, using controlled clinical trials, to develop the potential medical applications for this unique phyto-adaptogen.
 There is immense potential to develop health foods, food supplements, herbal preparations, and drugs from this unique herb from high altitudes.
 Its potential for the development of radioprotectants—needed in today's world—is immense.
 Promotion and production and protection would be beneficial to society."

 Rhodiola rosea is a flowering herb used for increasing energy, stamina, strength, and mental capacity.
 Rhodiola rosea is classified by researchers as an adaptogen, meaning that rhodiola can effectively help make you less prone to physical and mental stress.
 Rhodiola rosea has also been used for shortening the recovery time after a long workout, improving sexual function, and the body's ability to deal with stress and anxiety.
+Additional benefits of rhodiola include:

 Welcome To Our Family